 ASAP has devoted significant support to our longitudinal PPMI study and has joined the PPMI steering committee to direct the future of this valued resource.
 PPMI aims to enroll more than 4,000 participants across a variety of cohorts including many with Parkinson’s risk factors who may help learn about how to predict, detect and stop the disease at its earliest stages.
 All PPMI data is de-identified and open to the researcher community (in addition to available biosamples).

-ASAP is funding multidisciplinary research teams to form the ASAP Collaborative Research Network, which will address key knowledge gaps in the basic mechanisms that contribute to Parkinson’s development and progression.
+ASAP is funding multidisciplinary research teams to form the ASAP Collaborative Research Network (CRN), which will address key knowledge gaps in the basic mechanisms that contribute to Parkinson’s development and progression.
+All data resulting from this funded work will be made available to the scientific community at large at the earliest opportunity.
+Read more on the ASAP CRN.

 Circuitry and Brain-Body Interactions RFA